Image

 Rafale C

-The main land-based single pilot version of the rafale is designated Rafale C, with C standing for 'chasse'.
-It is basically the same as the rafale A, but with a gold-coated canopy, a curved dorsal fin without intake at the root and a large rectangular pod at the top of the vertical stabiliser.
+The main land-based single pilot version of the Rafale is designated Rafale C, with C standing for 'chasse'.
+It is basically the same as the Rafale A, but with a gold-coated canopy, a curved dorsal fin without intake at the root and a large rectangular pod at the top of the vertical stabiliser.

 The front view of a Rafale C, with its single seat cockpit.